vuongtlt13/mysql-udf/README.md

 1 row in set (0.000 sec)
 ```

+Note that in SQL, all integers are an `i64`, all floats are a `f64`, and all
+decimals are represented as a string to the UDF API.
+This library hashes these
+types as their little endian representation.
+(You only need to worry about this
+if you have very obscure platform compatibility requirements, and strings and
+blobs are always unambiguous).

 ## Installation

 Compiled library binaries can be downloaded from this library's [releases] page.